pkgxdev/dev/README.md

 - uses: pkgxdev/dev@v1
 ```

-Installs needed packages (via `pkgx`) and sets up the environment the same as
+Our action installs needed packages (via `pkgx`) and sets up the environment the
-`dev` does in your terminal.
+same as `dev` does in your terminal.

 ## Contributing